What is the new Real Estate Salesperson Program?

 How do I apply?

 Learners will need to complete an application on Humber’s Real Estate Programs website.
-More information about the application process will be available in May.
 Please continue to check the website for more details.

 What are the admissions requirements?

 To qualify for admission into the Real Estate Salesperson Program, an applicant must hold a Canadian secondary school diploma or GED certificate, or an acceptable equivalent credential.
 When registration opens, a list of equivalent credentials will be posted on Humber’s Real Estate Programs website.